 2. Sever’s Corn Maze offers 25 years of fun

-2. Landscape enthusiasts have been creating topiary designs since the 13th century, but no one does a corn maze quite like Sever’s Corn Maze in Shakopee.
-Currently in its 18th year in operation, the Sever family has delighted audiences by creating everything from an Egyptian sphinx maze, to a sinking Titanic ship to a full map of the United States.
+Landscape enthusiasts have been creating topiary designs since the 13th century, but no one does a corn maze quite like Sever’s Corn Maze in Shakopee.
+For 25 years, the Sever family has delighted fall-lovers with their elaborate maze creations.
+Previous designs include an Egyptian sphinx, a sinking Titanic ship, and a full map of the United States.

 This fall, the Severs built “Mythical Creatures,” a maze inspired by fantastic beings like mermaids, unicorns and even the Loch Ness monster.
 Head to Sever’s now through October 31st to enjoy this awesome Minnesota tradition.

 Depending on how old you are, you may remember the Halloween Blizzard of 1991, when nearly 30 inches of snow were dumped over the Twin Cities.
 During that whiteout, trick-or-treaters were met with unsafe weather conditions, 11 counties were declared federal disaster areas and more than $15 million in damage was reported.

 While we often joke about the horrors of having to wear snowsuits under Halloween costumes, the severity of the storm was no laughing matter.
 The Halloween Blizzard of 1991 is still considered one of the top 3 historical weather events of all time in the state.
 And, 2021 marks the 30-year anniversary of this shocking snowfall.